Skip to main content

 10 mentions Positive Neutral Negative

-Overall, character development in the game is criticized for being minimal and lacking depth, with many players noting that relationships and backstories are underexplored, leading to a disconnect with the characters.
-While the character designs are appreciated for their variety and aesthetic appeal, the lack of growth and memorable supporting characters detracts from the overall experience.
-Many reviewers express that a stronger focus on narrative and character development could significantly enhance the game's potential.
+Overall, character development in the game is criticized for being minimal and lacking depth, with many players feeling disconnected from the characters due to insufficient backstory and growth.
+While the character designs are noted for their variety and aesthetic appeal, the supporting cast is often described as forgettable, detracting from the overall narrative experience.
+Many reviewers express that a stronger focus on character development could significantly enhance the game's potential.

 • “If the developer can someday marry their appetite for risk-taking and decent grasp of puzzle design with a better focus on narrative buildup and character development, they might produce something really worthwhile.”